-As a foreigner, you can legally drive in Panama for up to 90 days using a valid driver’s license from your home country.
+As a foreigner, you can legally drive in Panama using your foreign license for the first 90 days you are in Panama.
 Panama does not accept international driver’s licenses.

 There are checkpoints throughout Panama.
 If you get stopped, the police will ask to see your passport and your foreign license.
 They are looking for your last entry date stamp to verify that you are driving legally in Panama.

 For tourists, this is not a problem.